Ron George

-Ronald Alan George (born August 30, 1953) is a former Republican member of the Maryland House of Delegates.
-From January 2007 to January 2015 he represented District 30 in the Maryland General Assembly located within Anne Arundel County.
-He shared this district with Democratic member House Speaker Michael E. Busch and Republican Herbert H. McMillan.
-Redistricting after 2010 placed George in District 33.
+Ronald Alan George (born August 30, 1953) is an American politician who was a Republican member of the Maryland House of Delegates from 2007 to 2015.
+He first represented the 30th district in from 2007 to 2010, after which he was redrawn into the 33rd district.
 He sought the Republican nomination for Governor of Maryland in 2014, but finished fourth in the primary.
 In December 2014, George expressed interest in being appointed to the District 33 House of Delegates seat vacated by Cathy Vitale, who was appointed a judge.
-George unsuccessfully ran in 2018 for the state Senate in District 30, which includes Annapolis.
+George unsuccessfully ran for the state Senate in District 30 in 2018; this district includes Annapolis.

 George has been a successful Maryland business owner for over 20 years.
 He owns Ron George Jewelers located in Annapolis and formerly in Severna Park.

 Biography

 Born in Syracuse, New York, August 30, 1953.
 Master goldsmith certificate, jewelry design and repair, Bowman Technical School for Jewelry Making and Design, Lancaster, Pennsylvania, 1972.
 Syracuse University, B.A. (visual & performing arts), 1978.
 Institute for Psychological Sciences, M.S. (clinical), 2005.
 Jeweler.
 Owner, Ron George Jewelry & Repair, 1987–91; Ron George Jewelers, Inc., 1991–present; State House Inn, 2002–07.
 Volunteer counselor, Covenant House (emergency youth shelter), New York, 1979–81.
 Volunteer Director, Conquest Boys Club, 1996–2002.
 National Board member, Traditions of Roman Catholic Homes (home-schooling support organization), 1998-.
 Volunteer Executive Director, Springhill Center for Family Development, 2002–08.
 Member, Annapolis Business Association; Maryland Chamber of Commerce; National Federation of Independent Businesses.
 Ronald Reagan Award, Annapolis Republican Central Committee, 2005.
 Legislator of the Year, Annapolis/Anne Arundel Chamber of Commerce, 2008.
 Distinguished Service Award, Republican Women of Anne Arundel County, 2009.
 Former Sunday School teacher, St. Mary's Catholic Church, Annapolis.
 Married; six children, two grandchildren.

 As a delegate in the Maryland House of Delegates, George served on the Ways and Means Committee, the Transportation, Education, and Election Law subcommittees, the Sportsmans Caucus, and the Veterans Caucus.
 George founded Maryland's Doctors Caucus and advisory board.